esnitkin914/Comparative_Genomics/docs/source/day2_afternoon.md

 > ***ii.
 Run ARIBA summary function to generate a summary report.***

-ARIBA has a summary function that summarises the results from one or more sample runs of ARIBA and generates an output report with various level of information determined by -preset parameter.
-The parameter "-preset minimal" will generate a minimal report showing only the presence/absence of resistance genes whereas "-preset all" will output all the extra information related to each database hit such as reads and reference sequence coverage, variants and their associated annotations(if the variant confers resistance to an Antibiotic) etc.
+ARIBA has a summary function that summarises the results from one or more sample runs of ARIBA and generates an output report with various level of information determined by the `-preset` parameter.
+The parameter `-preset minimal` will generate a minimal report showing only the presence/absence of resistance genes whereas `-preset all` will output all the extra information related to each database hit such as reads and reference sequence coverage, variants and their associated annotations (if the variant confers resistance to an antibiotic) etc.

 ```

-/nfs/esnitkin/bin_group/anaconda3/bin/ariba summary --preset minimal Abau_genomes_ariba_minimal_results *_genome/report.tsv
+/nfs/esnitkin/bin_group/anaconda3/bin/ariba summary --preset minimal kpneumo_ariba_minimal_results */report.tsv

-/nfs/esnitkin/bin_group/anaconda3/bin/ariba summary --preset all Abau_genomes_ariba_all_results *_genome/report.tsv
+/nfs/esnitkin/bin_group/anaconda3/bin/ariba summary --preset all kpneumo_ariba_all_results */report.tsv

 ```

-ARIBA summary generates three output:
+The ARIBA summary generates three output:

-1. Abau_genomes_ariba*.csv file that can be viewed in your favourite spreadsheet program.
+1. kpneumo_ariba*.csv file that can be viewed in your favourite spreadsheet program.
-2. Abau_genomes_ariba*.phandango.{csv,tre} that allow you to view the results in [Phandango](http://jameshadfield.github.io/phandango/#/).
-They can be drag-and-dropped straight into Phandango.
+2. kpneumo_ariba*.phandango.{csv,tre} that allow you to view the results in [Phandango](http://jameshadfield.github.io/phandango/#/).
+You can drag-and-drop these files straight into Phandango.

-Lets copy this phandango files Abau_genomes_ariba_minimal_results.phandango.csv and Abau_genomes_ariba_minimal_results.phandango.tre to the local system using cyberduck or scp
+Lets copy these phandango files kpneumo_ariba_minimal_results.phandango.csv and kpneumo_ariba_minimal_results.phandango.tre to the local system using cyberduck or scp.

 ```
 scp username\@flux-xfer.arc-ts.umich.edu:/scratch/micro612w18_fluxod/username/day2_after/*minimal_results.phandango* ~/Desktop/
 ```

-Drag and drop these two files on [Phandango](http://jameshadfield.github.io/phandango/#/) website.
-What types of resistance genes do you see in these Acinetobacter genomes?
-This [review](http://aac.asm.org/content/55/3/947.full) may help interpret.
+Drag and drop these two files onto the [Phandango](http://jameshadfield.github.io/phandango/#/) website.
+What types of resistance genes do you see in these *Klebsiella* genomes?
+This [review]() may help interpret.

 > ***iii.
 Explore full ARIBA matrix in R***

-- Now, Fire up R console or studio and read ariba full report "Abau_genomes_ariba_all_results.csv"
+- Now, fire up RStudio and read in the ARIBA full report "kpneumo_ariba_all_results.csv"

 ```
-ariba_full  = read.csv(file = 'Abau_genomes_ariba_all_results.csv', row.names = 1)
+ariba_full  = read.csv(file = 'kpneumo_ariba_all_results.csv', row.names = 1)
 ```

 - Subset to get description for each gene